aqua2777/Getting-AutoMod-Badge-in-discord/README.md

 ## First script.
 `npm run guild`
-This script will create the maximum possible number of servers through the bot.
+This script will create the maximum possible number of servers and rules on these servers through the bot.
 After execution, you will see in the console the number of rules created by the bot.

 ## Second script